KarateCowboy/Vimmy/notes.md

 Kotlin compiler exposes object properties to Java as `getPropName` and `setPropName`
   - exception is for properties starting with `is`. eg: `somePerson.isMarried()` in java but `somePeron.isMarried` in Kotlin

+Custom accessors are the property name followed by a `get` function

+###### Imports, file structure

+There is no distinction between importing classes or functions, much like JavaScript "star import" imports everything